Turnbull Canyon Road

 Project Description

-The Turnbull Canyon Road Grade Separation Project will separate the roadway and the Union Pacific Railroad railroad tracks on Turnbull Canyon Road in the City of Industry/County of Los Angeles.
-Plans call for constructing a two-lane roadway overpass at Turnbull Canyon Road between Salt Lake Avenue on the north and Clark Avenue on the south to carry vehicles over the railroad tracks.
+The Turnbull Canyon Road Grade Separation Project will separate the roadway from the Union Pacific Railroad railroad tracks on Turnbull Canyon Road in the City of Industry/County of Los Angeles.
+Plans call for constructing a two-lane roadway overpass between Salt Lake Avenue on the north and Clark Avenue on the south to carry vehicles over the railroad tracks.

 Construction Notices